-The Behavioral Assessment provides a deep look into an individual’s workplace behavior by understanding that person’s motivations and needs.
-However, most of the time work happens in teams, so it’s important to understand the overall behavioral styles of a team.
-The larger the group, the more complex it can be to interpret what it all means in aggregate.
+The Behavioral Assessment provides a deep look into an individual’s workplace behavior by understanding their motivations and needs.
+However, since most of the time work happens in teams, it’s important to understand the overall behavioral styles of a team.
+The larger the group, the more complex interpretation becomes.

-Team Types provide a simple approach to understanding BA data at a team level.
-By analyzing the aggregate Behavioral Assessment results of a team, PI is able to summarize the overall behavioral styles and emphasis of a team.
+Team Types provide a simple approach to understanding a team’s behavior.
+By analyzing the aggregate Behavioral Assessment results of a team, PI can summarize the overall behavioral styles and motivations of a team.
 We explore this concept here.

 The Science of Teams

-In 2019, PI scientists sought to find different possible behavioral make-up of teams based on Behavioral Assessment data.
+In 2019, PI scientists began to sort teams based on Behavioral Assessment data.
 This research effort involved a large sample of 127k individuals across 22k teams.
 Each individual’s data was scored based on their most dominant behavioral factors, which were then considered across the team level.

 This work resulted in the formation of 9 distinct Team Types based upon the dominant behaviors across the make-up of a team.
 Analyses demonstrated a balanced distribution of team types across the large sample.